GriffinPlus/docker-nginx-php/README.md

 #### PHP_FPM_PM

-The process management used by PHP-FPM.
-Valid values are:
+The process manager used by PHP-FPM.
+The following process managers are supported: `static`, `dynamic` (default) and `ondemand`.

-- static
+##### static
 A fixed number (`PHP_FPM_PM_MAX_CHILDREN`) of child processes is used.
 `PHP_FPM_PM_MAX_CHILDREN` defines how many child processes are used.

-- **dynamic**
+##### dynamic
 The number of child processes is set dynamically based on the following directives.
-With this process management, there will be always at least 1 child.
+With this process manager, there will be always at least 1 child.

+The following parameters are used:
-  `PHP_FPM_PM_MAX_CHILDREN` defines the maximum number of children that can be alive at the same time.
+- `PHP_FPM_PM_MAX_CHILDREN` defines the maximum number of children that can be alive at the same time.
-  `PHP_FPM_PM_START_SERVERS` defines the number of children created on startup.
+- `PHP_FPM_PM_START_SERVERS` defines the number of children created on startup.
-  `PHP_FPM_PM_MIN_SPARE_SERVERS` defines the minimum number of children in 'idle' state (waiting to process).
+- `PHP_FPM_PM_MIN_SPARE_SERVERS` defines the minimum number of children in 'idle' state (waiting to process).
 If the number of 'idle' processes is less than this number then some children will be created.
-  `PHP_FPM_PM_MAX_SPARE_SERVERS` defines the maximum number of children in 'idle' state (waiting to process).
+- `PHP_FPM_PM_MAX_SPARE_SERVERS` defines the maximum number of children in 'idle' state (waiting to process).
 If the number of 'idle' processes is greater than this number then some children will be killed.

-- ondemand
+##### ondemand
 No children are created at startup.
-Children will be forked when new requests will connect.
-The following parameter are used:
+Children will be forked as needed when new requests are issued.

+The following parameters are used:
-  `PHP_FPM_PM_MAX_CHILDREN defines the maximum number of children that can be alive at the same time.
+- `PHP_FPM_PM_MAX_CHILDREN` defines the maximum number of children that can be alive at the same time.
-  `PHP_FPM_PM_PROCESS_IDLE_TIMEOUT` defines the number of seconds after which an idle process will be killed.
+- `PHP_FPM_PM_PROCESS_IDLE_TIMEOUT` defines the number of seconds after which an idle process will be killed.

 #### PHP_FPM_PM_MAX_CHILDREN

-The number of child processes to be created when `PHP_FPM_PM` is set to 'static' and the maximum number of child processes when `PHP_FPM_PM` is set to 'dynamic' or 'ondemand'.
+The number of child processes to be created when `PHP_FPM_PM` is set to 'static' and the maximum number of child processes when `PHP_FPM_PM` is set to `dynamic` or `ondemand`.
 This value sets the limit on the number of simultaneous requests that will be served.
 The below defaults are based on a server without much resources.
-Don't forget to tweak pm.* to fit your needs.
+Don't forget to tweak the settings to fit your needs.
-Used when `PHP_FPM_PM` is set to 'static', 'dynamic' or 'ondemand'.
+Used when `PHP_FPM_PM` is set to `static`, `dynamic` or `ondemand`.

 Default Value: 5